cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 +-----------+-----------+------+-------------+---------+-------+---------+----------+----------+-----+---------+--------+---------+-------------+-------------------+----------+
 ```

-We can now begin burning.

 ### Step 4.
 Burning SD Cards

+We can now begin burning.

-You can now plug in your SD Card writer into the `managerpi`.
-Ensure you have
+You can now plug in your SD Card reader/writer into the `managerpi`.
+Ensure you
-also inserted an SD card into your writer. *Warning* this SD Card will be
+have also inserted an SD card into your reader/writer. *Warning* this SD Card
-formatted, thus all content will be deleted.
+will be formatted, thus all content will be deleted and lost.

 Verify your device is detected with the following command: